 Study habits vary, so it is difficult to estimate the amount of homework time for any one student.
 Often success with homework is a condition of the student's self-regulation.
-Skillful selfregulators have an arsenal of strategies that enable them to achieve efficiently and effectively: help-seeking, planning, goal-setting, time-management, self-monitoring, reducing distractions, questioning, monitoring comprehension, and using feedback.
+Skillful self-regulators have an arsenal of strategies that enable them to achieve efficiently and effectively: help-seeking, planning, goal-setting, time-management, self-monitoring, reducing distractions, questioning, monitoring comprehension, and using feedback.
 Students who struggle often do not systematically employ these strategies, even though they may, in fact, spend a significant amount of time working/studying.
 We think that junior high and high school are appropriate places for young people to develop and strengthen their work skills; in essence, students learn how to learn through the rigors of school.

-As a general guideline, however, students should be prepared for two to three hours of homework a night.
-Junior high students should expect up to twenty-five minutes of homework per class each night.
-High school students should expect up to one hour of homework for Humane Letters each night and one-half hour each night for other subjects.
+As a general guideline, however, students should be prepared for about two hours of homework a night.
+Junior high students should expect up to fifteen to twenty-five minutes of homework per class each night.
+High school students should expect up to 50 minutes of homework for Humane

+Letters each night and fifteen to twenty-five minutes each night for other subjects.
 Teachers work carefully in measuring out a proper amount of work for their class and will coordinate with other teachers of a section of students in scheduling their major tests and projects.
 Thus, students will rarely have two major exams and/or projects/essays due on the same day, and will never have more than two such exams/projects due on the same day.